 An ongoing book discussion group will meet the second Monday at 7-8 pm in Kerr Room of every month.
 Devin Schrock has organized the group.
-For more information or to join the group, contact her or the Adult Services Librarian, Muir Haman or 802-877-2211 x208.
+For more information or to join the group, contact Adult Services Librarian, Muir Haman or 802-877-2211 x208.
 Each participant will take a turn picking a book and leading a discussion.
 The reading schedule for the next few months is as follows: November-Leaving Time by Jodi Picoult; December-Beautiful Ruins by Jess Walter; January 2016-Alchemist by Paulo Coelho.
 The group is open to everyone but books are limited and will be reserved on a first-come, first-served basis.